zowe/zowe-explorer-vscode/docs/extenders/SecureCredentials.md

 Initializing the `KeytarApi()` can be done by following the steps:

 1. Define a VS Code extension dependency as described in [Zowe Explorer extension dependencies and activation](../README-Extending.md#zowe-explorer-extension-dependencies-and-activation) to ensure that the Zowe Explorer API gets activated and initialized before your extension.
-2. Define an NPM dependency to the Zowe Explorer API in your VS Code extension's `package.json` file to get access to Typescript type definitions provided for the API:
+2. Define an NPM dependency to the Zowe Explorer API in your VS Code extension's `package.json` file to get access to Typescript type definitions provided for the API.
+Also define an NPM dependency to Zowe CLI to get access to Typescript type definitions provided for Zowe Imperative.

    ```json
    "dependencies": {